awsdocs/aws-parallelcluster-user-guide/doc_source/aws-services.md

 ## Amazon Simple Notification Service<a name="amazon-simple-notification-service-sns"></a>

 Amazon Simple Notification Service \(Amazon SNS\) receives notifications from Auto Scaling\.
-These events are called life cycle events and are generated when an instance launches or terminates in an Auto Scaling group\.
+These events are called lifecycle events and are generated when an instance launches or terminates in an Auto Scaling group\.
 Within AWS ParallelCluster, the Amazon SNS topic for the Auto Scaling group is subscribed to an Amazon SQS queue\.

 Amazon SNS is not used with AWS Batch clusters\.